-Every week on her podcast Diabetes Connections, Stacey Simms tackles issues and news relevant to the Type 1 community.
-In a recurring segment — “Ask the D-Moms” — Stacey speaks with best-selling author Moira McCarthy, fielding questions about their experiences raising kids with T1D.
+Every week on her podcast Diabetes Connections, Stacey Simms tackles issues and news relevant to the type 1 community.
+In a recurring segment—”Ask the D-Moms”—Stacey speaks with best-selling author Moira McCarthy, fielding questions about their experiences raising kids with type 1 diabetes (T1D).
 This week they discussed what are some important milestones and things to keep in mind as children with T1D age into teens and adults.
-Later they touch on aspects of CGM and share their thoughts on DIY Looping.
+Later they touch on aspects of continuous glucose monitor (CGM) and share their thoughts on DIY Looping.

 How do you respond to certain T1D milestones, and what is the “right” age for your kids to become more independent with their diabetes care?

 Stacey: So let’s start with [a question] that I got from three different people with children of three different ages and it was all about when will my child be able to do X, Y, Z. And how can I make sure that I either don’t impede them, don’t push them too hard to do it right and encourage them in just the right way?

 Moira: You know, it’s really interesting because when I look back on 22 years almost that [my daughter] Lauren’s had type 1, she’s now almost 28, there were so many transitional times that it’s almost like your entire life as you grow up with diabetes is transitional times.
 So it doesn’t surprise me that we got so many questions at so many levels.

 One of the things that I learned is that it’s not the best idea to celebrate when your young children do things on their own.
 In other words, the first time they prick their finger themselves, you call everyone in the family and you have a celebration.
 And the first time they do a shot themselves, you get them a pony.
 And the first time they change a site, you get them a Maserati or something.